Misclassification in Difference-in-differences Models: Introduction

 We illustrate our theoretical results through simulation and empirical exercises.
 In the simulations, we consider various designs---differential vs nondifferential misclassification, and symmetric vs asymmetric misclassification.
 The simulation results display sign reversal in the DID estimates when the measurement error is differential regardless of whether the misclassification is symmetric or not.
 In the case of nondifferential misclassification, we find that the attenuation bias can be substantial depending on the design.
+For the multi-data source bounds, our simulations show that the method yields informative confidence sets that correctly identify the sign of the ATT.

-We conclude the paper by revisiting two empirical studies.
-The first is an analysis of federalism in the Brazilian water and sanitation sector \citep{kresch2020buck}.
-The second is an investigation of the impact of a change in punishment severity due to abolishing capital punishment in England between 1772 and 1871 \citep{bindler2018punishment}.
-We discuss the possibilities that the treatment is misclassified in these studies and present our sensitivity bounding analysis based on reasonable choices of the sensitivity parameter.
+For applied work, we recommend a simple reporting template that includes the conventional DID estimate under PT and bound sets for the ATT over a transparent range of misclassification rates informed by institutional knowledge.
+We illustrate these results using two empirical studies.
+In the main paper, we analyze federalism in the Brazilian water and sanitation sector (\citealp{kresch2020buck}).
+In Appendix \ref{jury-appendix}, we revisit the impact of abolishing capital punishment in England between 1772 and 1871 (\citealp{bindler2018punishment}).
+We discuss the possibility that the treatment is misclassified in these studies and illustrate how we can use the data and contextual information to implement our sensitivity bounding analysis with reasonable choices of the sensitivity parameter.